Airbus A³ Vahana

-The Airbus Vahana (Sanskrit: Vāhana, or Vahanam literally means "vehicle") was an electric-powered eight-propeller VTOL personal air vehicle prototype financed by A³ (pronounced "A-cubed"), by Airbus and Airbus Urban Mobility.
+The Airbus Vahana (Sanskrit: Vāhana, or Vahanam literally means "vehicle") was an electric-powered eight-propeller VTOL personal air vehicle prototype, or eVTOL, financed by A³ (pronounced "A-cubed"), by Airbus and Airbus Urban Mobility.
 The Vahana project started in 2016 as one of the first projects at A³, the advanced projects and partnerships outpost of Airbus Group in Silicon Valley.
 Airbus "envision[s] Vahana being used by everyday commuters as a cost-comparable replacement for short-range urban transportation like cars or trains".
 It was planned to be a part of urban air mobility.
 The project was finished in December 2019.

 Development

 The convertiplane aircraft design, funded by the European aircraft manufacturer Airbus, called Vahana (Sanskrit: "vehicle"), started in 2016.
 It was being developed at A³ (A-cubed), the expanded project and partnership outpost of Airbus in Silicon Valley.
 Airbus said "Our work on this demonstrator confirms our belief that fully autonomous vehicles will allow us to achieve the scale required of Urban Air Mobility."

 Then-CEO Tom Enders said: "I'm no big fan of Star Wars, but it's not crazy to imagine that one day our big cities will have flying cars making their way along roads in the sky."

 To test the Vahana concept, small models flew in Santa Clara, USA in 2017.
 Vahana was planned to become part of urban air mobility.
-In June 2017 at the Paris Air Show the prototype Vahana Alpha One (N301VX) was publicly presented for the first time.
-31 January 2018 the first flight took place in Pendleton (Oregon).
+In June 2017 at the Paris Air Show the prototype Vahana Alpha One (registration N301VX) was publicly presented for the first time.
+31 January 2018 the first flight took place in Pendleton, Oregon.
 The full-scale aircraft Alpha One demonstrator reached a height of 5 meters within 53 seconds.
 By August 2018, more than 25 hover flights had been completed and the transition to forward flight had been tested.

 By January 2019, the second aircraft, Alpha Two, was completed, while the first was testing transitions to forward flight, but was not yet flown with the wings horizontal.

 On 3 May, it achieved its first full transitions to forward flight, reaching 90 kn on its 58th flight.

 Airbus will not produce serial versions of the Vahana or the ducted-rotor CityAirbus demonstrators.

 Airbus finished the Vahana project in December 2019 in favor of the CityAirbus.
 The last flight took place on 14 November 2019, after 138 test flights with a total flight time of over 13 hours and a distance of 903 km were made.
 The longest single flight duration until then was 19 minutes, 56 seconds and the longest single distance covered has been 50,24 km.